maggi1129/AIChatbotDemo/README.md

 # DSA Chatbot

 A Python-based chatbot that helps users learn Data Structures and Algorithms (DSA) concepts through interactive conversations.
-The chatbot uses the OpenAI API through LangDB to provide detailed explanations and answers to DSA-related questions.
+The chatbot uses the OpenAI API through [LangDB.ai](https://langdb.ai/) to provide detailed explanations and answers to DSA-related questions.

 ## Features